lmtoy/lmtoy_2024-S1-MX-20/README.md

 # 2023-S1-MX-20

-this project observes a few galaxies in 12CO and 13CO.
-IN 12CO the signal was wider than the default dv=100, so we took 150.
-In individual cases some baselines were unusually unstable.
+this project observes a few galaxies in dual IF:  12CO and 13CO.
+IN 12CO the signal was wider than the default dv=100, so we took 150, and for NGC5899 even wider.
+In individual cases some baselines were unusually unstable and will need close inspection.

 IC3392 - detection